 2. Online Electronics Buyback Sites

-- ItsWorthMore: Get paid by PayPal, Zelle or check for your smartphones, tablets, computers, smartwatches, and gaming consoles.
+- ItsWorthMore: Get paid by PayPal Zelle, or check for your smartphones, tablets, computers, smartwatches, and gaming consoles.
 They offer free shipping and promise to beat competitors’ prices.

-- GadgetGone: Sell your used phones, tablets, MacBooks, iMacs and more for cash.
+- GadgetGone: Sell your used phones, tablets, MacBooks, iMacs, and more for cash.
 Get a prepaid shipping kit, pack up your devices, and get paid by check or PayPal.

 - SellCell: This site compares buyback offers from multiple companies to get you the best deal on your old phones, tablets, smartwatches, and more.